lolotux/RSSVE/RSSVE/readme.txt

 Credits:

+    * Environmental Visual Enhancements by rbray89 & WazWaz
+    * Module Manager by ialdabaoth and sarbian
     * Real Solar System by NathanKell
-    * Cloud textures by Pingopete
+    * RVE by Pingopete
-    * Environmental Visual Enhancements by rbray89 & WazWaz
     * Scatterer by Blackrack